TurboNodes/client-node/README.md

 After that, you will be able to see your node(s) score, shared bandwidth and reward.

-In fact, you can run several nodes on different devices with the same wallet
+In fact, you can run several nodes on different devices/IPs with the same wallet.

 ### Reward